 - Valrhona, Callebaut and Guittard are excellent brands for quality chocolate, but a good bar of baking chocolate from your grocery store will work in a pinch.

-- While we sometimes use chocolate labeled “bittersweet” for this recipe, distinctions such as “bittersweet” and “semisweet” aren’t well-defined.
+- While I sometimes use chocolate labeled “bittersweet” for this recipe, distinctions such as “bittersweet” and “semisweet” aren’t well-defined.
 Aim for something with a cocoa percentage of about 70% for best results.

 Making Namelaka